Pocket/curated-corpus-api/README.md

 `schema-shared.graphql` is stitched onto the other schemas in `src/typeDefs.ts`.

 Having two schemas means we need two GraphQL endpoints, meaning two Apollo Servers.
 These servers are located in `src/admin/server.ts` and `src/public/server.ts`.
 In `src/main.ts`, we add both Apollo Servers to Express.

+### Pagination

+This API implements [Relay-style pagination](https://relay.dev/graphql/connections.htm) with the assistance of the [prisma-relay-cursor-connection](https://github.com/devoxa/prisma-relay-cursor-connection) package.

+It is important that the `PageInfo` type and the `PaginationInput` in the shared GraphQL schema do not deviate from implementations in our other federated APIs.
+In other words, please leave them exactly as they were initially implemented (this includes accompanying comments) to avoid schema composition errors.

+As specified in the `prisma-relay-cursor-connection` documentation, the following combinations of `PaginationInput` variables are supported:

+- `{}` All resources (no pagination variables specified in the query at all)
+- `{ first: number }` The first X resources
+- `{ first: number, after: string }` The first X resources after the cursor Y
+- `{ last: number }` The last X resources
+- `{ last: number, before: string }` The last X resources before the cursor Y

+GraphQL will throw an error if an unsupported combination of variables is used in the paginated query.

 ## Local Development